giancosta86/TwoBinPack/README.md

 * **Standard problem file** (*.txt* extension) is a plain text file describing a problem using a standard format - which is used, for example, at the [Operations Research Group](http://or.dei.unibo.it/) at the University of Bologna.

-Further documents can be easily supported by creating custom importers for TwoBinManager, using the SDK provided by TwoBinKernel.
+Further documents can be easily supported by creating custom importers for TwoBinManager, using the traits and classes provided by [TwoBinManager-sdk](https://github.com/giancosta86/TwoBinManager-sdk).

 ## Object-oriented and Functional programming